Home/Attracting and Retaining Millennial Employees in 2021

-The huge generational shift that came with the millennial population coming of age and entering the workforce was once regarded with apprehension.
+The huge generational shift that came with the millennial population coming of age and entering the workforce was once regarded with apprehension making hiring millennials a challenge.
 Employers wondered how they would have to adapt in order to attract this generation of young adults, who were preparing to fill in the workforce gap created by the retiring Baby Boomer population.

 According to the Pew Research Center, millennials are the largest generation in the U.S. labor force as of 2019, making up 1 in 3 American workers, or 35%.
 Pew Research Center defines the millennial generation as those born between 1981 and 1996, which comprises an estimated 72.1 million people.